 Aloha College is a community made up of 3 sections: Primary, Secondary and Administration.

-Each section is overseen by a separate manager; Mrs Kathryn Salmon in the Primary School, Mr Tim Webb in the Secondary School, and Mr Victor Ranea, the Business Manager, who oversees the non-academic areas of both sections.
+Each section is overseen by a separate manager; Mrs Kathryn Salmon in the Primary School, Mr Francisco Escobar and Darren Roth in the Secondary School, and Mr Victor Ranea, the Business Manager, who oversees the non-academic areas of both sections.
 All 3 managers report directly to Aloha College’s Principal, Mrs Elizabeth Batchelor.
 All work closely together as a team to ensure a cohesive and integrated whole-school ethos.